Unity-Technologies/com.unity.multiplayer.samples.coop/CONTRIBUTING.md

 ### <a name="docs"></a> Documentation

-We accept changes and improvements to our documentation through the [MLAPI Documentation repo](https://github.com/Unity-Technologies/com.unity.multiplayer.docs).
+We accept changes and improvements to our documentation through the [Netcode for GameObjects Documentation repo](https://github.com/Unity-Technologies/com.unity.multiplayer.docs).

 ## <a name="cla"></a> Contributor License Agreements